Nashoba Valley Amateur Radio Club Constitution and Bylaws

 Article III - Duties of Officers

 Section 1 - The President shall be elected for a term of one year.
-He shall preside at all meetings of the club and conduct them according to the rules adopted.
-He shall enforce observance of this Constitution and the By-Laws, decide all questions of order, sign all official documents that are adopted by the club and none other, and perform all customary duties pertaining to the Office of President.
-He shall, at the expiration of his term, turn over everything pertaining to the commission of his office to his successor.
+The President shall preside at all meetings of the club and conduct them according to the rules adopted.
+The President shall enforce observance of this Constitution and the By-Laws, decide all questions of order, sign all official documents that are adopted by the club and none other, and perform all customary duties pertaining to the Office of President.
+The President shall, at the expiration of their term, turn over everything pertaining to the commission of their office to their successor.

 Section 2 - The Vice-President shall be elected for a term of one year.
-He shall assume all duties of the President in the absence of the latter.
-The Vice-President or his appointee shall act in the capacity of Activities Manager.
-He shall maintain close liaison with the ARRL Emergency Coordinator or SEC to promote the fullest possible club participation in the Amateur Radio Emergency Service.
-He shall, at the expiration of his term, turn over everything pertaining to the commission of his office to his successor.
+The Vice President shall assume all duties of the President in the absence of the latter.
+The Vice-President or appointee shall act in the capacity of Activities Manager.
+The Vice President shall maintain close liaison with the ARRL Emergency Coordinator or SEC to promote the fullest possible club participation in the Amateur Radio Emergency Service.
+The Vice President shall, at the expiration of their term, turn over everything pertaining to the commission of their office to their successor.

 Section 3 - The Secretary shall be elected for a term of one year.
-He shall keep a record of the proceedings of all meetings and publish minutes of each in a timely fashion.
-He shall carry on all correspondence, read communications at meetings as directed by the Board.
-He shall mail written notices to each member as required in the By-Laws.
-He shall keep informed by questionnaires or other means of the capabilities and type of operation of such members as possess station equipment to facilitate emergency organization and to help in planning general interest activities.
-It shall be the duty of the Secretary to keep the Constitution and By-Laws of the Nashoba Valley Amateur Radio Club and have them with him at every general and special meeting.
+The Secretary shall keep a record of the proceedings of all meetings and publish minutes of each in a timely fashion.
+The Secretary shall carry on all correspondence, read communications at meetings as directed by the Board.
+The Secretary shall mail written notices to each member as required in the By-Laws.
+The Secretary shall keep informed by questionnaires or other means of the capabilities and type of operation of such members as possess station equipment to facilitate emergency organization and to help in planning general interest activities.
+It shall be the duty of the Secretary to keep the Constitution and By-Laws of the Nashoba Valley Amateur Radio Club and have them in hand at every general and special meeting.
 The Secretary shall cause all amendments, changes and additions to be noted thereon and shall permit them to be consulted by members upon request.
-He shall, at the expiration of his term, turn over everything pertaining to the commission of his office to his successor.
+The Secretary shall, at the expiration of their term, turn over everything pertaining to the commission of their office to their successor.

 Section 4 - The Treasurer shall be elected for a term of one year.
-He shall receive and receipt (as required) for all moneys paid to the club.
-He shall keep an accurate account of all moneys received and expended.
-He shall make disbursements as directed by the club or its officers.
-He shall publish regular summaries of club accounts for the general membership.
-At the end of each quarter he shall submit an itemized statement of disbursements and receipts to the club directors.
-He shall receive applications for membership and keep the official roll of current NVARC members.
-He shall have such roll with him at each general and special meeting.
-He shall, at the expiration of his term, turn over everything pertaining to the commission of his office to his successor.
+The Treasurer shall receive and receipt (as required) for all moneys paid to the club.
+The Treasurer shall keep an accurate account of all monies received and expended.
+The Treasurer shall make disbursements as directed by the club or its officers.
+The Treasurer shall publish regular summaries of club accounts for the general membership.
+At the end of each quarter the Treasurer shall submit an itemized statement of disbursements and receipts to the club directors.
+The Treasurer shall receive applications for membership and keep the official roll of current NVARC members.
+The Treasurer shall have such roll in hand at each general and special meeting.
+The Treasurer shall, at the expiration of their term, turn over everything pertaining to the commission of their office to their successor.

 Section 5 - The Directors will be elected for a term of three years.
 They are charged with the responsibility of guiding the club in all its endeavors.
 They shall interpret the wishes of the general membership and guide the officers in that direction.
 They shall decide questions of interpretation of the NVARC constitution when required.
 They may elect Honorary members.
 They shall audit the financial accounts of the club.
 They shall review and approve agreements prior to submittal to the general membership for approval.
 They shall monitor agreements accepted by the club for compliance.